Andy Capp: Computer game

 In 1987, a computer game based on Andy Capp, entitled Andy Capp: The Game, was released for the Commodore 64, ZX Spectrum and Amstrad CPC in Europe and North America.
 Players had to borrow money in order to replenish Andy's alcohol supply while avoiding fights with his wife Flo and the police.

+Snack food

+In 1971, the American company Goodmark Foods licensed the character in the form of "Andy Capp's", a fried snack food made to resemble french fries.

 Around the world

 A Konkani language adaptation of the comic strip, known as Anton Chepekar (आंंतोन चेपेंकार) used to feature in the Konkani daily Sunaparant.

+Appearances in other media

+Andy Capp appeared twice in Family Guy.
+In the first appearance, he and Peter are playing darts at a bar and, when an angry Flo appears, she and Andy have a comic-strip style fight, into which Quagmire is unwittingly drawn.
+The second appearance is when he performs a version of a pap smear, referred to as a "Capp" smear, on Lois.
+On both occasions, he speaks with a Cockney accent.
+French band Les Rita Mitsouko published a song about Andy Capp, "Andy", in 1986, referring in its lyrics to Andy Capp, with the singer Catherine Ringer expressing her wish to make love to him.

 Related comics

 When the children's comic Buster was launched in 1960, its masthead character was entitled "Buster: Son of Andy Capp".
 Buster wore a cloth cap similar to Andy's until 1992, but the connection was not recognised in the parent strip and had limited development in the children's comic.
 Buster often referred to his father, and Andy was seen in the comic attempting to find a gas leak in three frames of the 18 June 1960 strip.
-He was also shown in two drawn photographs in the 2 July 1960 issue, the first of which was displayed by Buster's mum with the pronouncement "It's a photo of Buster taken with Andy!
+He was also shown in two drawn photographs in the 2 July 1960 issue, the first of which was displayed by Buster's mum with the pronouncement: "It's a photo of Buster taken with Andy!
 You can see he's got his dad's fine straight nose".
 Buster's mum was often referred to by name and was consistently drawn to resemble Andy's wife Flo.
+The connection with Andy Capp was soon dropped from the comic.